wealthkernel/api-documentation-guides/docs/deposits/FAQs.md

 - Party's account or portfolio is not active.
 - Party's account has a subscription limit which has been reached (e.g. £20,000 ISA limit).
 - The party is no longer eligible to contribute (e.g. if they are a non-UK resident and are contributing to an ISA).
+- Party's account does not have the required legal documents, such as a valid ISA declaration.

 ## What happens if a deposit cannot be matched?